SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Experiments

 \subsection{Computation Efficiency Analysis}

-A key challenge in active view selection is computational cost, as FisherRF computes per-Gaussian Fisher information via backpropagation across all candidate views, creating bottlenecks in large-scale datasets.
-To evaluate our prefiltering strategy, we conducted a runtime analysis on the Bonsai scene using a mid-range GPU (38 TFLOPS fp32), summarized in Table~\ref{table:temporal_analysis}.
-SA-ResGS replaces exhaustive Fisher evaluation with a four-step process: dense correspondence prediction (MASt3R), triangulation for SA-Points, voxel-based prefiltering, and Fisher computation on only ~20\% of views.
-Despite these extra steps, view selection is 55\% faster (28.0s → 12.5s), with only a modest increase in per-iteration cost (0.005s → 0.027s).
-Unlike FisherRF, whose cost grows with candidate views and becomes impractical for large datasets such as ScanNet (about 1600 images), SA-ResGS maintains fixed training cost once the schedule is set.
-GPU memory usage rises slightly but remains within standard limits, making our approach both scalable and practical.
-We further report the end-to-end active-reconstruction runtime under same setting.
-In five repeated run, SA-ResGS reduced runtime by 55\%.
-This aligns with Table~\ref{table:temporal_analysis}: the reduced view-selection cost outweighs the extra operations.
+A key challenge in active view selection is computational cost, as FisherRF computes per-Gaussian Fisher information via backpropagation across all candidate views, creating a bottleneck in large-scale datasets.
+To evaluate this overhead, we conduct a runtime analysis on the \textit{Bonsai} scene using a mid-range GPU (38 TFLOPS fp32), as summarized in Table~\ref{table:temporal_analysis}.
+SA-ResGS replaces exhaustive Fisher evaluation with a four-step process: dense correspondence prediction (MASt3R), SA-Points triangulation (Triang.), physically grounded prefiltering (Prefilter), and Fisher computation on filtered views (Fisher).
+Despite these additional steps, view selection is 55\% faster, with only a modest increase in per-iteration cost.
+End-to-end runtime is reduced by 40\%.
+GPU memory usage rises slightly but remains within standard limits, supporting scalability and practicality.